9beach/mpv-config/README.md

 * script-message simple-playlist shuffle
 * script-message simple-playlist reverse
-* script-message simple-playlist show-text
+* script-message simple-playlist show-text 5
-* script-message simple-playlist show-osc
+* script-message simple-playlist show-osc 5
 * script-message simple-playlist hide
-* script-message simple-playlist toggle-show-text
-* script-message simple-playlist toggle-show-osc
 * script-message simple-playlist playfirst
 * script-message simple-playlist playlast
 * script-message simple-playlist save

+`5` in `show-text` and `show-osc` is the duration in seconds.
+To keep the code simple, the playlist is not refreshed automatically, so another `show-text` or `show-osc` is needed to refresh the playlist.
 You can edit key bindings in `input.conf`.

 Many parts in the code are from <https://github.com/jonniek/mpv-playlistmanager>
 and <https://github.com/zsugabubus/dotfiles/blob/master/.config/mpv/scripts/playlist-filtersort.lua>.